 Does Mickey and Minnie’s Runaway Railway Accommodate Disability Access Service (DAS) Card?

-Mickey & Minnie’s Runaway Railway also accommodates guests using the Disability Access Service Card (DAS), though until it actually opens to guests we won’t know how they are handling it.
+Mickey & Minnie’s Runaway Railway also accommodates guests using the Disability Access Service Card (DAS).

-Usually, the way it works is you show up and present the card to one of the Cast Members stationed at the attraction you want to ride and they give you a time that you and your family can come back to experience the ride without having to wait in the standard line.
+The way it works is you go to one of the Guest Experience teams at the blue umbrellas, or the Cast Members stationed at the attraction and present your DAS card.
+Tell them you want to ride and they give you a time that you and your family can come back to experience it without having to wait in the standard line.

 What Characters are in Mickey and Minnie’s Runaway Railway?